voucherifyio/voucherify-showcase-store/README.md

 The fastest way to install the demo store is use 'Deploy to Heroku' button and providing requried enviroment variables.

 After deployment, the script runs post-install where it populates your Voucherify account with custom products, validation rules, campaigns, and vouchers.

+If you want to use integrated Referral Campaign, you need to create Reward Tiers.
+Learn more at [Enabling Referral Campaign](#enabling-referral-campaign)

 ## Local installation